2021 Definitive Guide To Property Tax Lien

 Research and having local knowledge are important.

-You must make sure that you are not buying a Tax Lien on a property that no one wants, where the taxes may never get paid.
+You must make sure that you are not buying a Tax Lien on a property no one wants, where the taxes may never get paid.

 Buyers need to do their due diligence on the properties.